getstrm/pace/docs/tutorials/udfs.md

 And then actually apply it on the processing platform.

-    pace apply data-policy pace.alpha_test.gddemo  --processing-platform dbr-pace
+    pace apply data-policy pace.alpha_test.demo  --processing-platform dbr-pace

 ## Investigate the results
-If everything went right we would have a SQL VIEW named `pace.alpha_test.gddemo_pace_view` with this view definition:
+If everything went right we would have a SQL VIEW named `pace.alpha_test.demo_pace_view` with this view definition:

 ```sql